 A ‘violent tornado’ has touched down in Missouri

-A "violent tornado" touched down in Jefferson City, Missouri, causing possible fatalities and heavy damage Wednesday, according to the National Weather Service.
+A "violent tornado" touched down in Jefferson City, Missouri, causing heavy damage Wednesday, according to the National Weather Service.

 The service reported that a "confirmed large and destructive tornado" was observed over Jefferson City at 11:43 p.m.
 Wednesday, moving northeast at 40 mph (64 kph).
-The capital city is located 130 miles (209 kilometers) west of St. Louis.
+The capital city has a population of about 40,000 and is located 130 miles (209 kilometers) west of St. Louis.

+No fatalities have been reported but Jefferson City Police Lt.
+David Williams said they have received multiple calls of people being trapped in their homes.

+"It's a chaotic situation right now," Williams said.
+"We need people who are not affected to stay out of those areas."

 "More dangerous severe weather — tornadoes and flash flooding —expected overnight," according to a tweet from Missouri Public Safety.